-(d) Authority to Function as Special Master.
+5-(d) Authority to Function as Special Master.

-Under 28 U.S.C. § 636(b)(2) and Fed.
+In accordance with the provisions of Under 28 U.S.C. § 636(b)(2) and Fed.
 R. Civ.
-P. 53, the court may designate a magistrate judge to serve as a special master with the parties' consent.
+P. 53, magistrate judges may be designated by the court may designate a magistrate judge to serve as a special masters with the parties' consent of the parties.